Back to Guides

 Before choosing a launch monitor:

-• [ ] Measure room depth precisely (determines radar vs photometric)
+• [ ] Measure total room depth (critical for radar systems)

-• [ ] Decide if you need club data (swing improvement vs. ball flight only)
+• [ ] Decide if you need club data (instruction vs ball flight only)

 • [ ] Set your launch monitor budget (typically 40–60% of total)